Directed by: Guillermo del Toro || Produced by: Guillermo del Toro, Thomas Tull, Jon Jashni, Mary Parent

 I agree with half of that assertion, as del Toro’s Pacific Rim has more in common with Michael Bay’s loathed flagship enterprise than it has in contrast.
 That is not to troll del Toro, PR, or its rabid fans, but rather a haphazard summation of my broader ambivalence toward the film.
 When compared to other recent monster or kaiju-themed blockbusters, such as Gareth Edward’s Godzilla (2014) or Jordan Vogt-Roberts’ Skull Island (2017), I find it neither as cinematic and intense as the former, nor as fun, well paced, and stylish as the latter.

-What elevates Godzilla and Skull Island above their B-movie brethren for me are their respective directors’ commitment to auteur style beyond the principle action set-pieces.
+What elevates Godzilla and Skull Island above their B-movie brethren for me are their respective directors’ commitment to auteur style beyond the principal action set-pieces.
 Many complained about Godzilla’s lackluster characters and general lack of presence of its titular creature, but rewatching the film verifies Edward’s support for staging, sound design, and unforgettable anthropocentric cinematography that enhances the God-like nature of its monsters.
 Conversely, Skull Island focuses on efficiency and storytelling fluidity, using archetypal yet functional characters to build toward each set-piece, whereby both monster and man are mortal.
 Editing, pacing, and the sheer diversity of its action scenes are its greatest weapons.
 In both Godzilla and Skull Island, human characters accentuate the scale of their films’ money shots and FX, rather than distract from them as in Michael Bay’s features.
 It is hard to say the same for PR.